gitsnap/test/readme.txt

-Initializing the doc, the 1st version!
+The 1st line!

-Add the 2nd line!
+The 2nd line!

-Add the 3rd line!